 Markets were also hit by the latest monthly report from the U.S. Energy Information Administration, which raised its forecast for U.S. crude production to an average of 11.97 million barrels per day this year.

 On the other hand, political risks appeared to have eased on Wednesday, according to several analysts.
-Commodity analyst Carsten Fritsch said: “concerns about a new escalation in the Russian-Ukrainian conflict appear to have eased somewhat, following recent diplomatic efforts which are limiting the impact of risks.
+Commodity analyst Carsten Fritsch said: “concerns regarding a new escalation in the Russian-Ukrainian conflict appear to have eased somewhat, following recent diplomatic efforts which are limiting the impact of risks.

 U.S. crude, gasoline and distillate inventories fell last week, according to market sources citing American Petroleum Institute data.